 Dry Needling by a Physical Therapist: What You Should Know

-Dry needling is a technique physical therapists use (where allowed by state law) to treat myofascial pain.
-The technique uses a “dry” needle, one without medication or injection, inserted through the skin into areas of the muscle, known as trigger points.
+Dry needling is a technique physical therapists use (where allowed by state law) for the treatment of pain and movement impairments.
+The technique uses a "dry"needle, one without medication or injection, inserted through the skin into areas of the muscle.

 Other terms commonly used to describe dry needling, include trigger point dry needling, and intramuscular manual therapy.